rocky-linux/documentation/docs/guides/automation/anacron.md

 ##  Prerequisites

-* A machine running Rocky Linux.
+* A computer running Rocky Linux.
-* Know how to use your favorite editor to modify the configuration file (such as *vim*) in the command line environment.
+* Know how to use your favorite editor to change the configuration file (such as *vim*) in the command line environment.
 * Understand basic RPM package management.

 ##  Assumptions

-* You have understood the basic knowledge of bash, python or other scripting/programming tools, and want to run the script automatically.
+* You have understood the basic knowledge of bash, python or other scripting or programming tools, and want to run the script automatically.
-* You are logged in as the root user, or switch to root with `su - root`.
+* You connected in as the root user, or switch to root with `su - root`.

 ##  `anacron` Introduction

-**`anacron` is used to run commands on a regular basis, and the operating frequency is defined in units of days.
+**`anacron` runs commands on a regular basis, and the operating frequency is defined in units of days.
 It is suitable for computers that do not run 24/7, such as laptops and desktops.
 Suppose you have a scheduled task (such as a backup script) to be run in the early morning of every day using crontab.
-When you fall asleep, your desktop/laptop is shut down.
-Your backup script will not be executed.
-However, if you use `anacron`, you can rest assured that the next time you turn on the desktop/laptop, the backup script will be executed.**
+When you fall asleep, your desktop or notebook is off.
+Your backup script will not run.
+However, if you use `anacron`, you can rest assured that the next time you turn on the desktop or notebook, the backup script will run.**

 The appearance of `anacron` is not to replace `crontab`, but to complement `crontab`.
 Their relationship is as follows: